Biserial algebras and generic bricks: Introduction

 \begin{theorem} Let $\Lambda$ be a minimal brick-infinite biserial algebra.
 Then, $\Lambda$ is either a hereditary algebra of type $\widetilde{A}_n$ or $\Lambda$ is a generalized barbell algebra.
 In particular, $\Lambda$ is a $1$-generic-brick-domestic gentle algebra. \end{theorem}

-If $Q$ is an affine Dynkin quiver, the algebra $kQ$ is known to be min-brick-infinite and tame.
+If $Q$ is an affine Dynkin quiver, the algebra $kQ$ is known to be minimal brick-infinite and tame.
 A classical result of Ringel \cite{Ri2} shows that every such path algebra admits a unique generic brick.
-Hence, from this point of view, the preceding theorem extends the aforementioned result of Ringel and treats some non-hereditary tame min-brick-infinite algebras (see Theorem \ref{Thm:Generarlization of Ringel's 1-generic-brick-domestic}).
+Hence, from this point of view, the preceding theorem extends the aforementioned result of Ringel and treats some non-hereditary tame minimal brick-infinite algebras (see Theorem \ref{Thm:Generarlization of Ringel's 1-generic-brick-domestic}).

 We remark that the generalized barbell algebras are never domestic.
 However, by the above theorem, they are always $1$-generic-brick-domestic.
 As an interesting consequence of our classification, the following corollary is shown in Section \ref{Section:Some applications and problems}.
-It is known that any string algebra which is not domestic must be of non-polynomial growth.
-Therefore, such algebras can be seen as $\infty$-domestic.